loopstick/CCADigitalElectronics_Spring2018/MidtermProject/README.md

 ![Ultradar Robot Pic](UltraDAR/images/9fb649f13b055a1754cfbe000f67afff_preview_featured.jpg)

 The key feature of this robot is a simple "ultradar" that is used to sense obstacles in front of the robot.

 Adam Kemp provides the [code](UltraDAR/files/UltraDAR-SingleSweep.ino) (very helpful!) and files to 3D print the parts here: www.thingiverse.com/thing:2481918

 [//]: # (comment test: UltraDAR/images/UltraDAR-Top.jpg)

 I printed the ultradar pieces and assembled the mechanism.

 I tested the servo.
-[Servo test code](code/ServoTest.ino) I tested the ultrasonic sensor.
-[Ultrasonic test code](code/UltraTest.ino) I used a breadboard shield to set up 2 transistors to drive two motors and tested (first with LEDs) I decided against hot gluing the motors to the wooden platform and spent a little extra time to drill holes and cut plates so I could use bolts to hold the motors in place (allowing for repositioning and swapping motors later)
+[Servo test code](code/ServoTest.ino)

+I tested the ultrasonic sensor.
+[Ultrasonic test code](code/UltraTest.ino)

+I used a breadboard shield to set up 2 transistors to drive two motors and tested (first with LEDs)

+I used zipties to hold the motors in place:

 ![Harv1_top](images/Harv1_top.jpg)
 ![Harv1_side](images/Harv1_side.JPG)

+Later I had to move the motors because they were in the way of the ultrasonic sensor.
+I decided against hot gluing the motors to the wooden platform and spent a little extra time to drill holes and cut plates so I could use bolts to hold the motors in place (allowing for repositioning and swapping motors later)

 #### Initial Functionality: